The 800 credit score: What it means, why it helps and how to get one

-There are a number of perks that come with top-notch credit, and the good news is that you don’t have to hit that perfect 850 credit score to start enjoying them.
-Just getting your credit score over 800, officially an excellent credit score, gives you the same advantages and benefits that come with a perfect credit score.
+There are a number of perks that come with top-notch credit, and the good news is that you don’t have to hit that perfect 850 credit score to enjoy them.
+Just getting your credit score over 800 — officially an excellent credit score — gives you the same advantages and benefits that come with a perfect credit score.

-When you have an 800 credit score, you’ve done everything you need to do to prove that you are a creditworthy consumer.
-Banks and credit card issuers will be eager to loan you money, often at very favorable terms.
-People with 800+ credit rarely hear the word “no,” whether they’re asking for a mortgage preapproval letter or turning in a rental application.
+When you have an 800 credit score, you’ve done everything you need to prove you are a creditworthy consumer.
+People with 800+ credit rarely hear the word “no,” and banks and credit card issuers will be eager to loan you money, often at favorable terms.

-Let’s take a close look at what it means to have a credit score over 800, how to get an 800 credit score and some of the perks that come with it.
+Let’s take a closer look at what it means to have a credit score over 800, how to get an 800 credit score and some of the perks that come with it.

 What it means to have a credit score over 800

 Is 800 a good credit score?
-Having a credit score over 800 isn’t just good.
 According to the FICO credit scoring system, it’s exceptional.
-Although both the FICO and VantageScore credit scoring systems go all the way up to 850, you actually don’t need to hit 850 to reap the same benefits as those with a perfect credit score.
+Although both the FICO and VantageScore credit scoring systems go to 850, you actually don’t need to hit 850 to reap the same benefits as those with a perfect credit score.

 If you have an 800 FICO score, you have an extremely positive credit history.
-There are no missed payments or credit utilization issues to lower your credit score from its exceptional ranking.
-You’ve likely been using credit successfully for many years, and probably have a healthy mix of credit accounts that includes both revolving credit (like credit cards) and installment credit (like a mortgage).
+You’ve likely been using credit successfully for many years and probably have a healthy mix of credit accounts that includes both revolving credit (like credit cards) and installment credit (like a mortgage).

 In short, you’re the ideal credit consumer — responsible, financially savvy and unlikely to default on your credit obligations.

-Essentially, having a credit score over 800 means there isn’t anything else you can do to make your credit score better.
-All you can do now is maintain the healthy credit habits that got you your 800+ credit score in the first place.
+Having a credit score over 800 means there isn’t much else you can do to make your credit score better.
+All you can do now is maintain the healthy credit habits that got your 800+ credit score in the first place.

 How to get an 800 credit score

-Want to know how to get an 800 credit score?
-Start by learning how to build credit — but don’t stop there.
-In addition to practicing responsible credit habits like making all of your payments on time and paying down your balances regularly, you’ll also want to take a few extra steps to improve your chances of earning an 800 credit score.
+So what are the actual steps to reach an 800 score?
+First, start by learning how to build credit — but don’t stop there.
+In addition to practicing responsible credit habits, like making all your payments on time and paying down your balances regularly, you’ll also want to take a few extra steps to improve your chances of earning an 800 credit score:

 Keep your credit utilization low

 Aim to keep your credit utilization as low as possible.
 This means paying off your balances in full on a regular basis.
-According to FICO, people with credit scores over 800 have a credit utilization ratio of around 7 percent.
+According to FICO, people with credit scores of 800 have a credit utilization ratio of around 11 percent.
+For example, this means if your total credit limit is $10,000, you should aim to never carry a balance larger than $1,100 across all your cards.

 Monitor your credit score